Mohiit70/All-In-Hackathon/README.md

 ## Explore More

-Begin your open-source journey and contribute effectively with IssueSpotter!
+Begin your open-source journey and contribute effectively with DevPeer Hub!